 If you are doing a soy sauce based stirfry, then you want to go with a fruity red (most likely new world).
 Think Merlot from Chile, Pinot Noir from New Zealand or not new world at all…, and go with a Beaujolais from France.
 Our new world pick would actually be this fruity Merlot from South Africa.

 More generally, Pan-Asian dishes (but not curry) go well with full bodied whites and fruity red wines.

 Spicy foods and curry

 If you are having a curry, then an off dry Riesling or a fruity rosé goes extremely well.
 It will taste refreshing up against the curry and keep the spice balanced (unless you start with a super hot curry and then you’re on your own!!).
-One of my favourite rosés that would work well here is a Rioja Rosé.
+One of my favourite rosés that would work well here is this local Pinot Noir Rosé.

 If you have a heavier curry (aubergine being a classic example), then you probably want to go with a light fruity red to stand up to the flavours.
 A Beaujolais is a good example here.

 Salads being lighter dishes need lighter wines, so typically you would want to have a white wine or a rosé.
 Some good all round whites for having with salads are Sauvignon Blanc, Gewürztraminer or even the divisive Chardonnay.
 A word of warning through, try to avoid vinegar heavy salad dressings as this can really throw the pairing out; balsamic vinegar is better as it’s sweeter or even rice vinegar as it’s much less acidic.
 If you have fruit in your salad, then a fruity white can go nicely.